polifonia-project/documentary-evidence-benchmark/README.md

 ---
 component-id: documentary-evidence-benchmark
 name: Documentary evidence benchmark
-brief-description: the benchmark for the extraction of documentary evidence
+description: "A benchmark for the extraction of documentary evidence, taking the Listening Experience Database (LED) as a reference."
 type: Dataset
 release-date: 25/04/2022
 release-number: v1.0